gcr-solutions/recommender-system-solution/docs/deploy/_index.en.md

 ---
-title: Setup GCR Recommender System and Customer System
+title: Setup GCR Recommender System
-weight: 10
+weight: 30
 ---

 In this module, we will setup **GCR Recommender System** and **Customer Simulation System**